DIG-Kaust/GenModelling/labs/diffusion/README.md

 - Trilobites

 ## Getting the data
-Utilize the `dataloader_fossilnet.py` script in the notebook 1.
+- Utilize the `dataloader_fossilnet.py` script in the notebook 1.
+- Use MNIST dataset loader from PyTorch in the notebook 2.

 ## Dependencies
 [Google Colab](https://colab.research.google.com) provides all the necessary dependencies for running the code in this repository.
 You do not need to install any additional packages.